PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 before shape-sensitive ops.
 Characterize its trigger and no-op behavior before extracting it.
 Do not fold Constant into registry dispatch as part of that unit.
 Commit and push only; do not create or update a pull request.

+## Demand-driven shape readiness characterization checkpoint

+The remaining inline special control flow in the ONNX node loop reconciles the partial ModelIR immediately before six shape-sensitive op types.
+Five characterization cases freeze the trigger: an unresolved nonconstant MatMul input reconciles once; an equally unresolved Add input, fully known MatMul input, explicit rank-one hint, and constant tensor do not reconcile before dispatch.

+A strict expected-failure architecture contract requires one TensorFlow-independent `core.shape_readiness` owner to contain the target-op set, unresolved-input test, and static-shape reconciliation.
+The central loop must make one typed `node`/`ctx` call and must no longer define the nested `_has_unresolved_rank` closure.

+At implementation, preserve the exact six-op set and return the existing shape reconciliation result, or its exact zero dictionary when no scan is requested.
+Do not broaden unresolved-rank semantics or combine this lowering-time scan with post-lowering phase barriers.
+Validate focused trigger/owner/core/architecture coverage, then the sequential core, pass-efficiency, architecture, and TensorFlow-import-blocked suites.
+Commit and push only; do not create or update a pull request.